EPCCed/hpcss24/README.md

   out how the function works (google is your friend) and see if you can replace it with separate send and receive functions.

+  If you are brave, try versions using `MPI_Send` and `MPI_Ssend`.
+Do they both run correctly?
+How does the perforance compare when you run on multiple nodes, say 128 processes?
+Do you understand why this is?
+How does the performance of `MPI_Bsend` compare?

+  You should **always** check that your code is correct.
+The easiest test is that the `error` value printed at the end is the same.

 ### Thursday  AM

   David will conclude the MPI material.
 I will finish by 12:30 at the